idaholab/moose/modules/reactor/doc/content/source/meshgenerators/AssemblyMeshGenerator.md

 - `assembly_type`: Value of type_id associated with assembly, equivalent to the input parameter [!param](/Mesh/AssemblyMeshGenerator/assembly_type)
 - `pitch`: Assembly pitch, equivalent to the input parameter [!param](/Mesh/ReactorMeshParams/assembly_pitch)
-- `is_homogenized`: Whether or not assembly mesh is homogenized, equivalent to the input parameter [!param](/Mesh/PinMeshGenerator/homogenized)
 - `is_single_pin`: Whether or not assembly mesh is represented by a single pin region or a lattice of pins, equivalent to the input parameter [!param](/Mesh/PinMeshGenerator/use_as_assembly).
 - `duct_halfpitches`: Length of apothems defining the duct locations, equivalent to the input parameter [`AssemblyMeshGenerator`](AssemblyMeshGenerator.md)/[!param](/Mesh/AssemblyMeshGenerator/duct_halfpitch)
 - `background_region_id`: 1-D vector of region_ids corresponding to axial zones of background regions of assembly mesh, equivalent to the input parameter [!param](/Mesh/AssemblyMeshGenerator/background_region_id).